-A WEDDING IDEA OF TWO SISTERS; inspiration to millions.
+A GREEN WEDDING IDEA OF TWO SISTERS; inspiration to millions.

 The credit for this beautiful wedding goes to her sister and wedding planner, Prakriti Rajvanshi.
 Prakriti and Sanchita are pro-sustainability and they do their bit in their everyday lives to be zero waste and environment-friendly.
 “The first thing I did as the wedding planner was to Google around the eco-friendly weddings in India.
 I was shocked to find out that no North-Indian wedding has been fully zero-waste!
 Agreed, a lot of weddings use eco-friendly cutlery and saplings at their wedding ceremonies, but never fully zero waste.
 We wanted to make sure every element is paid attention to.” says Prakriti.
 The idea behind a green wedding was not just to reduce wastage that a wedding generates but was also to spread some awareness of how small choices and small conscience efforts can make a big difference.